terraform-ibm-modules/terraform-ibm-zvsi/README.md

     This pattern deploys the following infrastructure:
     - Separate VPC for edge.
     - Separate VPC for workloads.
-    - Virtual Server Instances for every subnet.
+    - Virtual Server Instances for subnet.
     - A resource group for cloud services and for each VPC.
     - Cloud Object Storage instances for flow logs and Activity Tracker.
     - Encryption keys in a Key Protect instance.